vinaygregoryjohn183/jul20-2/README.md

 ### 7. Reset User Profile

-The resetUseR function in the SDK allows you to clear the user information and reset the SDK state when the user logs out of your application.
+The resetUser function in the SDK allows you to clear the user information and reset the SDK state when the user logs out of your application.
 This ensures that any user-specific data and tracking are cleared and no longer associated with the user.

 ```js
 import { resetUser } from 'msd-react-native';